deanturpin/Bash/bash_cgi_ping/readme.md

-Note: I haven't actually tried this on webserver!
+Note: I haven't actually tried this on a webserver!
 (Until tomorrow...)

 Simple bash CGI script to ping an IP.
 To be installed in the CGI bin on your webserver.
 To be used with Javascript applications that need a ping.